NetApp/trident/docs/frequently_asked_questions.rst

 How does Trident deploy Qtrees on an ONTAP volume?
 How many Qtrees can be deployed on a single volume through Trident?
 ----------------------------------------------------------------------------------------------------------------------

-The ``ontap-nas-economy`` driver will create up to 200 Qtrees in the same FlexVol, 100,000 Qtrees per cluster node, and 2.4M per cluster.
+The ``ontap-nas-economy`` driver will create up to 200 Qtrees in the same FlexVol (configurable between 50 and 300), 100,000 Qtrees per cluster node, and 2.4M per cluster.
 When you enter a new PersistentVolumeClaim that is serviced by the economy driver, the driver looks to see if a FlexVol already exists that can service the new Qtree.
 If the FlexVol does not exist that can service the Qtree, a new FlexVol will be created.

 Refer to :ref:`Choosing a driver <Choosing a driver>` for more information.